vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_DEMO.md

         }
 	```
 28. To save the file, press CTRL+S.
-29. To set a breakpoint, place the cursor on the first line of the **ExecuteActionFilterAsync** method and then press F9.
+29. To set a breakpoint, place the cursor on the first line of the **ExecuteActionFilterAsync** method, and then press F9.
 30. In **Solution Explorer**, under the **RequestResponseFlow.Web** project, expand the **Controllers** folder, and then double-click the **ValuesController.cs** file.
 31. Add the following by using the directive at the top of the **ValuesController.cs** file.